kobsio/kobs/docs/plugins/flux.md

 | selector | string | An optional selector for the selection of Flux resources. | No |
 | name | string | The name of the Flux resource.
 This field can be used to show a single resource instead of a list of resources. | No |

+## Notification Options

+!!! note
+    The Flux plugin can not be used to get a list of notifications.

 ## Usage

 For example the following dashboard shows all Kustomizations, Helm Releases, Git Repositories and Helm Repositories from the cluster and namespace, where the application is used: